wjdenny/wjdenny.github.io/content/@2022inoue_labor.md

 - https://www.sciencedaily.com/releases/2012/05/120502132949.htm
 - https://www.linguisticsociety.org/sites/default/files/LSA952102.pdf
 - https://www.scientificamerican.com/article/how-babies-see-race/

-- [ ] #task write up stubs for these articles and link them

 > We never just read students through their papers.
 And we never just read our versions of our students through their papers.
 We do all these readings through our HOWLing.
 >